 Matthew begins his narrative with the word “Then.”
 The word “then”

-indicates an important connection of the end of chapter 3 and the beginning of chapter 4.
+indicates an important connection between the end of chapter 3 and the beginning of chapter 4.
 The same Holy Spirit that sent Jesus to be baptized by John the Baptist then sent Jesus into the wilderness.
 The temptation was a divine necessity to prove Jesus’ messianic purpose.
 “Led up by the Spirit,” Jesus took the offensive against the enemy, Satan, by going into the lonely and desolate wilderness to face temptation.
-In the Old Testament, the “wilderness” (or “desert”) was desolate and dangerous place where wild animals lived (see Isaiah 13:20-22; 34:8-15).
+In the Old Testament, the “wilderness” (or “desert”) was a desolate and dangerous place where wild animals lived (see Isaiah 13:20-22; 34:8-15).

-“Devil” in Greek diabolos means “accuser”; in Hebrew the word “Satan” means the same (4:10).
+“Devil” in Greek diabolos means “accuser”; in Hebrew, the word “Satan” means the same (4:10).
 As we deal with this biblical passage, we will find out that the temptation of Jesus is similar to the temptation that the Serpent posed on Eve in the Garden of Eden.
 The devil tempted Eve in the Garden of Eden, and here he tempted Jesus in the wilderness.
 Satan is a fallen angel.
 He is a real, created being, not symbolic, and is constantly fighting against those who follow and obey God.
 The verb “to be tempted” describes continuous action because Jesus was tempted constantly during the forty days.
 The word “tempted” means “to put to the test to see what good or evil, strengths or weaknesses exist in a person.”
 The Spirit compelled Jesus into the wilderness where God put Jesus to the test—not if Jesus was ready, but to show that He was ready for His mission.
 Satan on the other hand, had other plans; he hoped to thwart Jesus’ mission by tempting Jesus to do evil.
 Satan tried to get Jesus to declare His kingship prematurely.
 Satan tried to get Jesus to take His messianic power into His own hands and forsake His Father’s will.
-If Jesus had given in, His mission on earth—to die for our sins and give us opportunity to have eternal life—would have been lost.
+If Jesus had given in, His mission on earth—to die for our sins and give us the opportunity to have eternal life—would have been lost.

 Therefore, the devil’s first temptation focused on physical needs and desires.
 After the forty days, Jesus was famished; He was hungry.
 Fasting was and is used as a spiritual discipline for prayer and a time of preparation for great tasks that lay ahead.
 The number forty brings to mind the forty days of rain in the great Flood (Gen. 7:17, the forty days Moses spent on Mount Sinai (Exod.
 24:18), the forty years of Israel’s wanderings in the wilderness (Deut.
 29:5), the forty days of Goliath’s taunting of Israel prior to David’s victory (1 Sam.
 17:16), and the forty days of Elijah’s time of fear in the wilderness (1 Kings 19:8).
 In all these situations, God worked in His people, preparing them for special tasks.